saifalfalah/react-handbook/content/react-sass/index.md

 ---
-title: "Using SASS in React"
+title: 'Using SASS in React'
-date: 2018-12-26T07:00:00+02:00
-description: "How to use SASS to style a React application"
+description: 'How to use SASS to style a React application'
-tags: react
 ---

-When you build a React application using [`create-react-app`](/react-create-react-app/), you have many options at your disposal when it comes to styling.
+When you build a React application using [`create-react-app`](https://flaviocopes.com/react-create-react-app/), you have many options at your disposal when it comes to styling.

 > Of course, if not using `create-react-app`, you have all the choices in the world, but we limit the discussion to the `create-react-app`-provided options.